Mike Johnston (Colorado politician): Climate action

 Johnston supports Denver's climate action plan, which aims to eliminate the city's greenhouse gas emissions by 2040.
 In 2023, he appointed Elizabeth Babcock to be the executive director of Denver's Office of Climate Action, Sustainability & Resiliency.
 In his 2025 budget proposal, Johnston allotted more money for climate initiatives.
 In July 2025, Johnston's administration launched a $3 million marketing campaign encouraging Denverites to engage in more climate-friendly actions, including walking and biking instead of driving, and eating more plant-based foods in place of meat.

-Education

-While in the Colorado Senate, Johnston cast a vote for Senate Bill 10–191, which was enacted in 2010.
-Senate Bill 10-191 changed the way that teachers are evaluated in Colorado to being based on their students' performance.
-He also supported the READ Act, which requires annual literacy evaluations of children in grades K-3 in Colorado.
+Johnston reviewed the city's annual progress near the end of 2025.
+The city had planted about 4500 trees about 2,000 more than a typical year.
+However, the city had planned to reduce emissions to 40% below 2019 levels, and did not make significant progress toward the goal.
+Instead, Johnston gathered a commission to lower the goals.
+The former goal was in line with the Paris Climate Accords and was passed in a "landslide" election.
+Instead of converting the police vehicle fleet to all electric as the former plan called for, Johnston wants to keep internal combustion vehicles so they can do PIT maneuvers.
+Ean Thomas Tafoya, who ran for mayor but endorsed Johnston after dropping out, stated that Johnston frequently puts private business above climate action.